-The number of freelancers has risen steadily in recent years.
-The pandemic pushed millions more into the gig economy and many are asking if the gig economy is the future of work and whether it’s sustainable.
+The number of freelancers has risen steadily in recent years, and many are asking if the gig economy is the future of work and whether it’s sustainable.

 So, what does the future of the gig economy look like?

-In this article, we’ll discuss what the gig economy is and its downsides.
-Additionally, we’ll look at what to expect in 2023 and beyond, and how to prepare for your financial future.
+In this article, we’ll discuss the gig economy and its downsides.
+Additionally, we’ll look at what to expect in 2024 and beyond and how to prepare for your financial future.

 The gig economy is a modern twist on the age-old practice of hiring laborers and artisans for short-term work.
 Its roots date back centuries, but the term is pretty recent.